EU countries urge nationals out of Ukraine

 The heightened alarm comes amid ongoing diplomatic efforts.

-German chancellor Olaf Scholz was expected to tell Russian president Vladimir Putin in Moscow this week, "that any attack on Ukraine will have heavy consequences" in terms of sanctions, a German government source told Reuters on Sunday.
+German chancellor Olaf Scholz was expected to tell Russian president Vladimir Putin in Moscow on Tuesday, "that any attack on Ukraine will have heavy consequences" in terms of sanctions, a German government source told Reuters on Sunday.

 US president Joe Biden and French president Emmanuel Macron also phoned Putin this weekend to urge de-escalation.

-Ukrainian president Volodomyr Zelensky warned against provoking "panic" on Saturday.
+Ukrainian president Volodomyr Zelensky cautioned Western leaders against stoking "panic" on Saturday.

 He also promised to pursue "diplomacy and deterrence" after speaking with Biden on Sunday.

-But Russia has continued to dismiss Western concerns.
+And Russia has continued to dismiss Western concerns.

 "Hysteria has reached its peak," Yuri Ushakov, a foreign policy advisor to Putin, told reporters in Moscow after the Biden-Putin call.